 Shortly after you placed your order with LoneStar Tracking, you should have received an email with your login credentials.
 Make sure to check your spam folder if you do not see an email from our system.

 b.
-Creating Alerts - To create an alert, you will click on the "settings" tab at the top of your screen.
+Creating Alerts - To create an alert, you will click on the "settings" icon on the left side of your screen.
 A column of options will appear on the left side of the screen.
-In this column, click on "alerts".
+In this column, click on "Alert settings".
 Click on the green "new alert" button and configure your alert.

 3. Using The Mobile App